 - Population at risk within 15 and 60 miles from the toe of the dam

 - Economic Impact

 - Remediation Cost

 - Impact on Critical Functions

 - Water Supply

 - Flood Recreation Contact

-For more information on the Dams Sector Consequence-Based Top Screen, contact DamsSector@cisa.dhs.gov, or download the printer-friendly Dams Sector Consequence-Based Top Screen fact sheet (pdf, 191KB).
+For additional information on the Dams Sector Consequence-Based Top Screen, contact the Dams Sector Management Team at DamsSector@cisa.dhs.gov.